Review work hours in a time tracking calendar

-Create and review time in one place
+Create and review work hours in one place

-Instead of bouncing between separate screens, they can create, review, and adjust time in the same place without digging through rows of data.
+Instead of bouncing between separate screens, they can create, review, and adjust project time in the same place without digging through rows of data.

 When something looks off, they can fix it quickly and move on with confidence.